NDTV: 1984–1998: Doordarshan era

-In 1995, NDTV presented a proposal to Doordarshan to move its production to a daily half hourly news bulletin on the second Doordarshan channel DD Metro.
-The proposal was accepted and the news bulletin called News Tonight was launched.
-The Roys approached five major Indian business houses for investments and secured agreements with all five of them, including the multinational Tata Group.
-The bulletin was the first daily domestic news broadcast in the country.
-The company also began producing shows such as The News Hour and Good Morning India for Doordarshan.
-Prannoy Roy was the anchor of the NDTV news bulletins, who in the process acquired a reputation for reliable, authentic and sophisticated news reporting.
-The news bulletins had gained both in credibility and were competing with entertainment channels in terms of viewership, which made the network sought after for partnerships by international news networks such as BBC and Rupert Murdoch's Star Network at a time when restrictions on private participation in television broadcasting were being lifted and Doordarshan's monopoly broken by satellite television.
+In 1995, NDTV presented a proposal to Doordarshan to move its production to a daily half-hour news bulletin on the second Doordarshan channel, DD Metro.
+The proposal was accepted and the bulletin, News Tonight, launched.
+The Roys approached five major Indian business houses for investments and secured agreements with all five, including the Tata Group.
+The bulletin was India's first daily domestic news broadcast The company also began producing shows such as The News Hour and Good Morning India for Doordarshan.
+Prannoy Roy anchored the NDTV news bulletins, in the process acquiring a reputation for reliable, authentic and sophisticated news reporting.
+The news bulletins gained credibility and were competing with entertainment channels for viewers, which made the network sought after for partnerships by international news networks such as BBC and Rupert Murdoch's Star Network at a time when restrictions on private participation in television broadcasting were being lifted and Doordarshan's monopoly broken by satellite television.

-In 1997, the director general of Doordarshan, Rathikant Basu left the public broadcaster and joined its multinational rival, the Star Network.
-The resignation brought about a call for scrutinising his activities during his tenure as the director general, a parliamentary committee was assigned to examine the finances of Doordarshan, which alleged "irregularities" in its dealings with NDTV.
-On 20 January 1998, the Central Bureau of Investigation (CBI) filed a number of cases against the former director general, five other officials of the public broadcaster and against Prannoy Roy who was the managing director of NDTV.
-The cases went on for several years in the form of a protracted dispute, until CBI filed a closure report in 2013 and the charges were quashed by the Delhi High Court, with the verdict that there was no evidence of wrongdoing.
+In 1997, Doordarshan director general Rathikant Basu left the public broadcaster and joined its multinational rival, the Star Network.
+His resignation led to a call to scrutinise his activities during his tenure as director general.
+A parliamentary committee was assigned to examine Doordarshan's finances.
+It alleged "irregularities" in its dealings with NDTV.
+On 20 January 1998, the Central Bureau of Investigation (CBI) filed several cases against Basu, five other officials of the public broadcaster, and Prannoy Roy.
+The cases went on for several years in the form of a protracted dispute, until CBI filed a closure report in 2013 and the Delhi High Court quashed the charges, ruling that there was no evidence of wrongdoing.